Ananya Pandey Says She Would Love To Do A Film Like Zindagi Na Milegi Dobara With Suhana & Shanaya

 When she was asked about the possibilities of seeing her and her dad together on the big screens, she said she would love to work with him.
 "I'd love to do a comedy, something in the David Dhawan zone, as he's known for his comic timing," she said.

-When she was asked wheather there has been any changes in her life after Student of the Year 2, the actor said, "Oh yes, and the biggest change is people coming up to me to discuss work.
+When she was asked whether there has been any changes in her life after Student of the Year 2, the actor said, "Oh yes, and the biggest change is people coming up to me to discuss work.
 Before the film, I was recognised as Chunky's daughter, now people know me as Student Of The Year 2 actor.
 I cannot have learnt much since I am just one film old, but I have realised the need to be careful while facing the camera as every facial expression is magnified".

 She was also asked about the 'girl gang' of Suhana Khan, Shanaya Kapoor and herself; she said she grew up playing acting games.
 "Shanaya is making her debut soon and Suhana is studying in an acting school."